-Microsoft Surface Pro 3 is a big innovation with three years in the making of the Surface history.
-It has new designs and technologies including lighter, thinner, faster, and larger than previous generations.
-Moreover, it also introduces the new Surface Pen that using a new technology called “N-trig”.
+Microsoft Surface Pro 3 is a significant innovation with three years in the making of the Surface history.
+It has new designs and technologies, including lighter, thinner, faster, and larger than previous generations.
+Moreover, it also introduces the new Surface Pen using a new technology called “N-trig.”
 The Surface Pen shipped with Surface Pro 3 has 256 levels of pressure sensitivity.

 The new Surface Pen is better than the previous generation developed with Wacom technology.
-It now allows you to have a better writing experience including the ability to erase with a dedicated eraser button.
+It now allows you a better writing experience, including the ability to erase with a dedicated eraser button.
 In addition, it also has a dedicated right-click button too.
-On top of that, by pressing its top button, you can instantly take a quick note even your Surface Pro 3 is locked or asleep.
+On top of that, by pressing its top button, you can instantly take a quick note even if your Surface Pro 3 is locked or asleep.

-However, all functionalities made by this new Surface Pen required an active power supply.
-It is now required batteries to do it jobs.
-As a result, it becomes more complicated and more likely to has more issues as well.
-So, here we have collected all possible issues and solutions for you, in case you want to troubleshoot it by yourself.
+However, all functionalities this new Surface Pen made required an active power supply.
+It now requires batteries to do its jobs.
+As a result, it becomes more complicated and more likely to have more issues.
+So, here we have collected all the possible problems and solutions for you if you want to troubleshoot it yourself.

 Table of contents